rukshn/spark-docs/terminology/concepts/index.md

 Concepts can be clinical or non-clinical content, but the purpose of these concepts or terminology is to **standardize** the CQL code.
 This helps **eliminate** **ambiguity** when different authors are writing CQL, especially when multiple CQL files are involved in a single project.

 These concepts are stored in FHIR format, in a resource known as a `CodeSystem`.
-And within the `CodeSystem`, they are stored as **concepts**.
+Within the `CodeSystem`, they are stored as **concepts**.

+Your collection of `concepts` in one or more `CodeSystems` is known as the Data Dictionary.

 ::: info
 If you are not familiar with FHIR `CodeSystem`, read about `CodeSystems` in the FHIR documentation.